kjdiaz508/sand-stacker/README.md

 # sand-tetris
-A tetris game, but the pieces are made of sand.
+A falling block game, but the pieces are made of sand.